turboderp/exllamav2/doc/convert.md

 - **-mr / --measurement_rows *int***: Number of rows in the calibration batch for the measuring pass.
 Default is 16.

-- **-gr / --gpu_rows *int***: Threshold for when to swap the calibration state to and from system RAM, saving a lot of VRAM at the cost of some speed.
-If this number is less than **-r**, system RAM will be used in the quantization pass.
-Likewise for the measurement pass if the number is less than **-mr**.
-Depending on your available VRAM you may be able to run without swapping for smaller models and have to set **-gr** to zero for larger ones.
-Default is 0.

 - **-b / --bits *float***: Target average number of bits per weight.